code-by-matt/flowerpower/README.md

 scores = cross_val_score(classifier, X_test, y_test, cv=5)
 ```

-The `scores` object will be an array of floats (in our case, with length 5) between 0 and 1, with 1 meaning 100% accurate (the exact meaning of "accurate" depends on a variety of factors, see the above link).
+By setting `cv=5`, we tell the computer to train our classifier five times on five different training/cross-validation splits, or "folds".
+The accuracy acheived on each fold is recorded in `scores` as floats between 0 and 1, with 1 meaning 100% accurate.
+The way the folds are determined and the exact meaning of "accurate" depend on a variety of factors; see the above link.